POPSUGAR is excited to present this cinnamon butter baked carrots recipe from Becky Tarala, the blogger behind The Two Bite Club.

 It's when you actually sit down to make your shopping list that things start getting real.

 A million thoughts start running through your mind.
 Is a 19-pound turkey big enough?
 Shoot, maybe not.
 Maybe we should serve ham, too.
 Add ham to the list.
 Sweet potatoes with marshmallows or without?
 No, wait.
 No marshmallows.
 A brown sugar pecan topping is better.
-Should I make homemade rolls?
-Plan for homemade rolls AND buy rolls from the bakery because you always take on too much and it's good to have a back-up plan.
 SO.
 MUCH.
 TO.
 DO.

 I've hosted Thanksgiving in our home for quite a few years now and, while there will always be a million things running through my mind as I plan, I've gotten pretty good at coming up with a well-rounded holiday menu!